ImperialCollegeLondon/safedata_validator/docs/data_managers/install/configuration.md

 **The `maximum_embargo_months` element**

-: Data providers can set an embargo date on their datasets.
-Once published, the metadata for the dataset can be seen on Zenodo but the data itself cannot be downloaded until after the embargo has expired.
-This configuration element sets the maximum number of months allowed for this embargo period: it defaults to 24 months.
+: If a data provider submits a dataset with embargoed access, they must provide a date for the end of the embargo period.
+This configuration element restricts the maximum allowable length of the embargo period within a project, with a default of 24 months.
+  This setting is _only_ used to cause validation failures for datasets that request an overlong embargo period.
+It does not apply embargo dates to datasets: this is always a dataset specific feature set in the [summary metadata](../../data_providers/data_format/summary.md#the-access-block).

+  Allowing reasonable embargo lengths is important to allow time for publications from datasets, but equally setting very long embargo lengths makes it hard to re-use data.
+  It may be more appropriate to allow the use of the [`restricted` access](../../data_providers/data_format/summary.md#the-access-block) option for a subset of datasets than to globally allow very long embargo periods.

 **The `extents` element**